How We Started Our Cleaning Business is our personal story of the business we started in 1997. Our advice on How to start your own cleaning business.

 We eventually graduated to placing ads in the local newspaper on a regular basis.
 We joined the growing ranks of cell phone owners as our business began to grow.
-Our local phone company wanted to change our phone service to a commercial rate because we were advertising our home phone number for our business.
-It was cheaper to just get cell phones at this point and use those numbers for advertising.
+Having a cell phone number to share made us available to potential clients at any time.

 We also advertised with ValPak coupons.
 Back then, Valpak coupons arrived in the mail with specific coupons targeted according to zip codes.
 I remember sitting down with the Valpak representative in his office.
 We had named our business Pig Sty-le Cleaning.
 Have you ever referred to your home as a Pig Sty when it got particularly dirty and you were aggravated?
 That is where we got the name from.
 Well, that Representative from Valpak didn’t like our business name and tried to get us to change it.
 I refused.
 He predicted our failure would not be far off and it would be completely related to the fact that no one would like the name of our business.
-We thanked him for his opinion and placed the ad with him.
+We thanked him for his opinion and placed the ad with him anyway.
 The rest is history as they say.
 We never needed to place an ad with Valpak again because the results were overwhelming the first time.

 We still had customers from that Valpak ad campaign, 16 years later!
 He was wrong about our name.
 It has never hurt us in any way.
 We got lots of calls because of our name because people really do believe their home is very dirty sometimes.
 Remember, One person’s idea of clean and another person’s idea of clean are not the same.

 Word of mouth is the very best advertising there is.
 Your clients will refer you to their friends and neighbors if you are giving them great customer service .
 We got to a point where we just had to turn down new client referrals because there are just so many hours in a day.
 At one point we were running three crews.

 Watch Your Business Grow